Skip to main content

 Reading files (Bun.file())

 Bun.file(path): BunFile Create a BunFile instance with the Bun.file(path) function.
-A BunFile represents a lazily-loaded file; initializing it does not actually read the file from disk.
+A BunFile represents a lazily-loaded file; initializing it does not read the file from disk.

 The reference conforms to the Blob interface, so the contents can be read in various formats.